Spectralvibes/Learning/Angular/Angular.md

 It is a method which is subscribed to an observable.
 Whenever the subscribe method is called, an independent execution of the observable happens.

-# What is an AsyncPipe in Angular?
-What is the purpose of async pipe?
-When an observable or promise returns something, we use a temporary property to hold the content.
-Later, we bind the same content to the template.
-With the usage of AsyncPipe, the promise or observable can be directly used in a template and a temporary property is not required.
-- **Purpose**: The AsyncPipe subscribes to an observable or promise and returns the latest value it has emitted.
-When a new value is emitted, the pipe marks the component to be checked for changes.

 # Angular design pattern